-No one ever said parenthood was easy, and that’s never more true than if you’re doing the job on your own as a single mom.
+No one ever said parenthood was easy, and that’s never more true than if you’re doing the job on your own as a single mother.
 Stressful, challenging and sometimes terribly lonely are just a few ways single moms describe their everyday lives.

 Yet the second-most common living arrangement for children in the U.S. (after two-parent households) is living in a home headed by a single mom.
-According to the 2019 U.S. Census Bureau, out of the 11 million single-parent families in the U.S., more than 80% of those are single-mom households.
+According to the 2022 U.S. Census Bureau, out of the 11 million single-parent families in the U.S., nearly 80% of those are single-mom households.
 While raising children on your own can be a roller coaster of financial worries and time management stresses, there are lots of single moms out there not just getting through it and surviving, but thriving.

 Fortunately, there are lots of ways to make single momhood easier on yourself.
 We asked single moms for their best advice on conquering some of the most challenging parts of being single parents.
 Read on for single mom help and tips on how to stay organized, slay your financial challenges, raise well-adjusted kids and keep yourself happy all at the same time.